laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

     - (100) Scoria
     - (100) Crystallized Miasma

-- Adds The Following Workshop Modules, under "Pete's Modules" menu group in the Workshop:
+- Adds The Following Workshop Modules under a new Workshop menu called "Pete's Modules":
-   - "Pete's Resource Killer" Module
+  - "Pete's Resource Killer" module - When placed in aux. slot of suit, allows 1-hit resource gathering (trees, ores, rocks)
+  - "Pete's Insane Leveling" module - When placed in aux. slot of suit, allows EXTREME XP gain boost when performing XP increase activities.
-     - When placed in aux. slot of suit, activates 100% chance of 1-hit resource gathering for trees, rocks & ores.
+  - "Pete's Lava Cave Lord" module - When placed in aux. slot of suit, makes player immune to damage from lava, fire, poison & cave pneumonia!
-     - Simply remove the module from your envirosuit auxilliary slot, to neutralize the effects and chop trees or mine normally.
-     - Make sure you have "Seasoned Logsman" talent unlocked, otherwise you'll end up spending all your time picking up wood, instead of it automatically going into your inverntory!

-   - "Pete's Insane Leveler" Module
-     - When this module is placed in any aux. slot of your envirosuit, will advance player character XP and Level very quickly.
+  - "Pete's Mover" module - When placed in aux. slot of suit, increases base move & sprint speed by 50%
-     - Simply remove the module from your envirosuit aux. slot, to deactivate the effect.
+  simply remove the module from suit auxilliary slot, to completely turn off any effects.

 ## Installation Details